Date: Mon, Dec 9, 2013 7:13 am

 As far as my ideas surviving scientific scrutiny, it’s a question of time.
 Like heliocentrism, neurocentrism is based on impossible to disprove observations that start out as too abstract for all but a few to grasp, then turn into too threatening to dopamine flow to consider.

 I’m not saying anything original.
-Instead, I’m extending what is currently known about the links between dopamine and food addictions to all of Maslow’s deficiency needs.
-Scientists have already established that the dopaminergic system is so delicate that it can be corrupted by junk foods.
+Instead, I’m extending what is currently known about the links between dopamine and acknowledged addictions (to drugs, junk foods, gambling, etc.) to all of Maslow’s deficiency needs.
+Scientists have already established that the dopaminergic system is so delicate that it can be corrupted by cupcakes.
 If the system is that vulnerable, why aren’t researchers looking into the possibility that it’s being corrupted by our species’ obsessions with safety/power, acceptance/approval/attention, and esteem/status.

 Re: finding an ambitious young scientist…to get the ball rolling.